lenadweb/aicmt/README.md

 - The global config contains your API key.
 Keep it private.
 - The tool uses the staged diff to generate commit messages.
 - `maxTokens` is clamped between 32 and 512 to avoid excessive output.
+- If a repo has no override, global defaults are used.